Robert Seymour (illustrator): Death

-When Chapman re-issued the, by now best-seller, The Pickwick Papers in book form, he included a disclaimer statement from Dickens stating; "Mr. Seymour never originated or suggested an incident, a phrase, or a word to be found in this book.
+When, some years later, Chapman re-issued the by now best-seller The Pickwick Papers in a new book edition, he included a disclaimer statement from Dickens stating; "Mr. Seymour never originated or suggested an incident, a phrase, or a word to be found in this book.
 Mr. Seymour died when only twenty-four pages of this book were published, and when assuredly not forty-eight were written"; that "All of the input from the artist was in response to the words that had already been written"; and, in continuation of the à Beckett smears, "that he took his own life through jealousy, as it was well known that Seymour's sanity had been questioned."
+That questioning of Seymour's sanity took the form of Gilbert a' Beckett's jibes against Seymour in the 20 September 1834 issue of Figaro, under the headline of 'Seymour's Insanity.'
+In a supposed apology on November 15, a' Beckett wrote, "It is not true that Seymour has gone out of his mind, because he never had any to go out of."

-After an inquest, the coroner found that the cause of death had been suicide.
+Seymour's widow Jane Seymour contested Dickens's claims for the rest of her life, in letters to the press and in her 1866 pamphlet An Account of the Origins of the 'Pickwick Papers.
+She was adamant that her husband had created Samuel Pickwick as early as five years before Dickens was approached to write the text to Seymour's illustrations, and that Robert Seymour had originated The Pickwick Papers in 1835, well before Dickens was approached, to the extent that Seymour had already given the project its full title and passed that along to Chapman and Hall in December, 1835, and had earlier that year engraved the first four Pickwick illustrations ready for publication.